OanaGaskey/Advanced-Lane-Detection/README.md

 objp[:,:2] = np.mgrid[0:9,0:6].T.reshape(-1,2)
 ```

-Object points are set based on the world’s knowledge that in a chess board pattern all squares are equal, this implies that object points will have x and y coordinates generated from grid indexes and z is always 0.
-The image points represent the corresponding object points found in the image using OpenCV’s function ‘findChessboardCorners’.
+Object points are set based on the common understanding that in a chess board pattern, all squares are equal.
+This implies that object points will have x and y coordinates generated from grid indexes, and z is always 0.
+The image points represent the corresponding object points found in the image using OpenCV’s function `findChessboardCorners`.

 ```
 # Convert to grayscale